Students FAQ’s

 The Student Checklist includes everything students need to do before submitting their final entry.
 Locate the checklist here.

-The 1st round of judges include a mix of economic development professionals, business professionals, business owners, educators, and collegiate business students.
+Those entries that advance from the qualifying round will be judged by 3 1st round judges who include a mix of economic development professionals, business professionals, business owners, educators, and collegiate business students.

 Yes.
 You will receive an overall score and judges’ comments after the Final Competition in December.
-Feedback will be sent to your advisor or directly to you if you are an independent study student.
+Feedback will be available through your BIG Idea login once the judging is completed.
+Advisors will also be able to access comments through their Advisor Dashboard.

 Your business concept must promote Wellness to enter this category.
-For the purposes of this competition,’Wellness’ is defined of being in good physical and mental heath.
+For the purposes of this competition,'Wellness' is defined as a business that supplies products or services to maintain or regain good physical and/or mental health.
 If your business idea fits in the Wellness Category, select Wellness in the dropdown box in the “Special Award Category’ section of the entry form.

 Your business concept must promote Agriculture Innovation to enter this category.
 For the purposes of this competition, Agriculture Innovation is defined as an agriculture business that incorporates innovation, technology and/or leadership into agriculture or agriculture education.
 If your business idea fits in the Agriculture Innovation Category, select Agriculture Innovation in the dropdown box in the “Special Award Category’ section of the entry form.
 Must be a South Dakota student in order to participate.